openvinotoolkit/openvino/docs/OV_Runtime_UG/model_representation.md

 You can create a model from source.
 This section illustrates how to construct a model composed of operations from an available operation set.

-Operation Set `opsetX` integrates a list of OpenVINO pre-compiled operations that work for this purpose.
+Operation set `opsetX` integrates a list of pre-compiled operations that work for this purpose.
 In other words, `opsetX` defines a set of operations for building a graph.

 For a complete list of operation sets supported by OpenVINO, see [Available Operations Sets](../ops/opset.md).